Slave narrative: Women's slave narratives

 Narratives by enslaved women include the memoirs of Harriet Jacobs, Mary Prince, Mattie J. Jackson, and "old Elizabeth," among others.

 In her narrative, Mary Prince, a Bermuda-born woman and slave discusses her deep connection with her master's wife and the pity she felt for the wife as she witnessed the "ill-treatment" the wife suffered at the hands of her husband.
 Prince was taught to read by Moravian missionaries.
 Literacy, however, was not a common theme for all enslaved women.
 The life story of "old Elizabeth" was transcribed from her oral account at the age of 97.

-Other historical slave narratives
+Other slave narratives

-As slavery has been practised all over the world for millennia, some narratives cover places and times other than these main two.
+As slavery has been practiced all over the world for millennia, some narratives cover places and times other than these main two.
 One example is the account given by John R. Jewitt, an English armourer enslaved for years by Maquinna of the Nootka people in the Pacific Northwest.
 The Canadian Encyclopedia calls his memoir a "classic of captivity literature" and it is a rich source of information about the indigenous people of Vancouver Island.